 As a rule, flax oil and OLEOLOX should never be heated.
 If you prepare sauces according to my recipes, the sensitive, unsaturated fatty acids of flax oil are somewhat protected by the sulfhydryl group of spices (eg. pepper).
 Be careful not to heat the OLEOLOX more than one minute.
 This cookbook is designed to help not only the ailing, but also those wishing to assist the unwell in their recovery.
 [End of Preview]

 (Pro TIP: Click on the TOP ⇑ arrow icon at the bottom-right corner of your screen to get back to the top quickly).

-Subscribe today for unlimited access to books, articles, recipes and much more –for just 0.99¢ a month!
+Subscribe today for unlimited access to books, articles, excerpts, recipes – and much more!

 CAUTION: Beware of websites offering Dr. Johanna Budwig’s “Flax Oil As A True Aid Against Arthritis, Heart Infarction, Cancer & Other Diseases” and “The Oil-Protein Diet Cookbook” titles as FREE downloads.
 These sites DO NOT have permission from the publisher (Apple Publishing), –are infringing on international copyright laws and are offering these downloads illegally.
 You should be aware that these websites (sometimes hosted on offshore servers) often contain viruses and data-gathering software.
 Be wary of websites that offer links to such sites.